arifszn/gitprofile/README.md

     snippetVersion: 6,
   },
   themeConfig: {
-    default: 'light',
+    defaultTheme: 'light',

     // Hides the theme change switch
     // Useful if you want to support a single color mode
     disableSwitch: false,

     // Should we use the prefers-color-scheme media-query,
-    // using user system preferences, instead of the hardcoded default
+    // using user system preferences, instead of the hardcoded defaultTheme
     respectPrefersColorScheme: true,

     // Available themes.
 To remove any theme, exclude from here.